frzi/swiftui-router/Sources/SwiftUIRouter.docc/SwiftUIRouter.md

 # ``SwiftUIRouter``

-Easy and maintainable app navigation with path based routing for SwiftUI.
+Easy and maintainable app navigation with path-based routing for SwiftUI.

 ![SwiftUI Router logo](logo)

-With **SwiftUI Router** you can power your SwiftUI app with path based routing.
-By utilizing a path based system, navigation in your app becomes more flexible and easier to maintain.
+With **SwiftUI Router** you can power your SwiftUI app with path-based routing.
+By utilizing a path-based system, navigation in your app becomes more flexible and easier to maintain.

 ### Additional content
 - Examples can be found on [Github](https://github.com/frzi/SwiftUIRouter-Examples)